Customs Associates Home

 Deferment of Import Duty

-Legislation has been introduced which will enable many importers to have a duty deferment account (DDA) with HMRC without the requirement for it to be supported by a financial guarantee.
-Provided a business is solvent and has no serious non-compliance issues, it may apply to have DDA of up to £10,000 a month without a guarantee.
-Traders that require a larger monthly deferment account limit will still need a financial guarantee unless they are an Approved Economic Operator or can evidence to HMRC that they meet AEO standards.
+Importers may wish to have a duty deferment account (DDA) with HMRC to delay the payment of any duty to HMRC until the middle of the month following importation (it can be used for import VAT and excise duty too).
+Provided a business is solvent and has no serious non-compliance issues, it may apply to have DDA of up to £10,000 a month without a financial guarantee.
+Traders that require a larger monthly deferment account limit will still need a financial guarantee for part or all of their deferment facility unless they are an Approved Economic Operator or can evidence to HMRC that they meet AEO standards.